DonRyuDragoni/vibration-sim/README.md

 to demonstrate the response of the system for diferent levels of damping.

-This project was built using the [Leiningen][leiningen] project automation tool, with the `play-clj` template, so these are the only dependencies (though, because of the way Leiningen handles dependencies, you probably won't worry about it).
+This project was built using the [Leiningen][leiningen] project automation tool, with the `play-clj` template and the [Claypoole][claypoole] library, so these are the only dependencies (though, because of the way Leiningen handles dependencies, you probably won't worry about it).

 Also, please note there are no test functions.
 This is to be modified later.
 Maybe.